Agnes Vaille Shelter: Vaille's death on Longs Peak

 Vaille met Walter Kiener in the Colorado Mountain Club; they decided to be the first climbers to make a winter ascent of the east face of Longs Peak.
 Their first three attempts were unsuccessful.
 The fourth attempt began on the morning of January 11, 1925.
 On January 12, 1925, they reached the peak at 4:00 a.m.
 Kiener noted that the temperature was -14 F. On the way down from the summit, the temperature dropped further and the wind picked up.
 At 13,000 ft, Vaille slipped and fell 100–150 ft.
 She survived but was exhausted, and her hands and feet were frozen.
 Kiener went for help but when rescuers arrived, Vaille had died of hypothermia.
 One of the rescuers, Herbert Sortland, suffered a broken hip from a fall, and also died of hypothermia.
-His body was found in late February, a few hundred yards from Longs Peak Inn.
+His body was found in late February, a few hundred yards from Longs Peak Inn, making her the fourth recorded fatality on Longs Peak.

 Vaille was buried in Fairmount Cemetery, Denver, Colorado.

 The first stone shelter was built in 1927 under the direction of Roger Toll, Superintendent of Rocky Mountain National Park and Vaille's cousin.
 Recent scholarship asserts that the present shelter was built by Vaille's family in 1935 to replace the 1927 Park Service shelter.
 The shelter was designed in the spirit of the National Park Service rustic style to blend with the local landscape, located above 13400 ft elevation on the edge of an area known as the Boulder Field.
 The stone for the shelter came from this area.
 It consists of a single circular room with a conical ceiling formed by the walls and roof of the shelter, entered by a single door opening whose door has been removed.
 As a result, the interior may be partially filled with snow for much of summer.
 There are two glazed windows and one filled-in opening, and the floor is paved with stone.